garhewalB/zmk-config/README.md

-ZMK Config for the Colubris keyboard.
+ZMK Config for the Colubris keyboard (Hookah keymap not functional).

 ## Keymap